 Do you desire to dig deep in the Word of God but not quite sure how?
 Have you heard of the Inductive Bible Study Method (IBSM)?
-I have been using this method for about ten years now and absolutely love it!
-This post will tell you what is involved with this approach.
+I have been using this method for over ten years now and absolutely love it!
+This post will teach you the three elements involved with inductive study.
 You, too, can study deep using the Inductive Study Method!
 Before we read the details, do you have your coffee in hand?
 You won’t need your Bible at this point…

 There are three steps for digging deep into the Word.
 They are:

 All Bible Study should begin with prayer, no matter what method you are using.
 This is key to successfully learning the Word and hearing from God.
 Ask Holy Spirit to open your eyes of understanding so you may hear what the Spirit is saying to you.
 The Spirit is our Comforter, Counsellor and Teacher.
 Let Him teach you as you open the Word to study.